 Introduction to Breast Surgery

 If you are considering breast augmentation in Washington D.C., you need access to accurate information about preparing for surgery, the procedure, implant types, and what to expect during your recovery.
-Our 2019 Guide to Breast Augmentation answers all your questions.
+Dr. Chang's 2019 Guide to Breast Augmentation answers all your questions.

 1. What is Breast Augmentation?

 Breast augmentation is a surgical procedure in which the breasts have volume added using implants comprised of silicone or saline.
 If you have small breasts or breasts that have become smaller after pregnancy or weight loss, you may be a candidate for breast augmentation.
 Various types of incisions and styles and shapes of implants can be used in the procedure, based upon the size, shape and projection the patient chooses, along with professional guidance from a board-certified plastic surgeon.

 2. Breast Augmentation Before & After Photos